Sachet–Parampara

-Sachet–Parampara are an Indian music composer, vocalist and lyricist duo consisting of Sachet Tandon and Parampara Thakur.
-They're known for their work in Hindi films including Toilet: Ek Prem Katha (2017), Bhoomi (2017), Yamla Pagla Deewana: Phir Se (2018), Batti Gul Meter Chalu (2018), Pal Pal Dil Ke Paas (2019), Kabir Singh (2019), Tanhaji (2020) and Jersey (2022).
-Also known for music video "Chhor Denge" which viewed in YouTube as on 9 August 2024 more than 486 million times. in addition to his work as a music composer alongside his duo partner.
+Sachet–Parampara is an Indian music composer, lyricist and singer duo consisting of husband and wife Sachet Tandon and Parampara Thakur.
+They are known for their work in Hindi films including Toilet: Ek Prem Katha (2017), Bhoomi (2017), Yamla Pagla Deewana: Phir Se (2018), Batti Gul Meter Chalu (2018), Pal Pal Dil Ke Paas (2019), Kabir Singh (2019), Tanhaji (2020) and Jersey (2022).
+Also known for music video "Chhor Denge" which viewed in YouTube as on 9 August 2024 more than 486 million times, in addition to their work as a music composer duo.

 Early life

 Sachet Tandon and Parampara Thakur were born in Darbhanga, Bihar in 1989 and Delhi in 1992, respectively.
 After becoming finalist of India's first season of reality show The Voice India in 2015, the duo was formed the following year.

 Sachet completed his schooling from St. Fidelis College and served as a music teacher in CMS gomti nagar lucknow.
-Sachet and Parampara completed their education from Lucknow University and Lady Shri Ram College in Delhi respectively.
+Sachet and Parampara completed their education from Lucknow University in Lucknow and Lady Shri Ram College in Delhi respectively.